Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 • Liver fire

-Since Yang in nature represents activity, light, warmth it logically represents energy/warming faculty in the human body.
-Since Yin in nature represents stillness it translates into the material aspect of the human body.
-In other words Yin represents matter, blood, body fluids, while Yang is the force that makes them come to live.
+Since Yang in nature represents activity, light, warmth it logically represents function/warming faculty in the human body.
+Since Yin in nature represents rest, quiet, slowness, in the human body it translates to structure, substance, matter.
+In other words Yin represents blood, body fluids and matter, while Yang is the force that gives them live.

 One cause for the Yin of the Heart to become deficient is the Kidney.
 The Kidney is the root source of Yin and Yang in the body.
 Kidney Yin deficiency leads to Yin deficiency in other organs, especially in the Heart as the Heart and the Kidney are in "restricting relationship" (the Water element - the Kidney - extinguishes/restricts the Fire element - the Heart).